mbarcina001/Kraken/README.md

 ###### Project in development

-Sample of web architecture with Docker &amp; Kubernetes.
+Sample of web architecture with Docker.

 - Spring Boot
 - Hibernate + MySQL